 This gives the “Maestrale” class a top speed of 33 knots and cruising range of 6,000 nautical miles at 15 knot economical speed.

 It has a complement of 24 officers and 201 enlisted personnel.

 The “Maestrale” frigates armament fit consists of four Teseo Mark-2 anti-ship missile launchers, one octuple Aspide surface air missile launchers, one Otobreda 127 mm main gun, two Oto Melara twin 40mm automatic cannon, two 533mm torpedo tubes and two 324mm torpedo tubes for anti-submarine warfare.

 It is also capable of carrying two AB-212 helicopters for anti-submarine and patrol work.

 With all these features, the “Maestrale” will be the most potent ships acquired for the PN, making the latter more capable of defending the country’s territorial waters.
 Source: PinoyOFWCommunity.com

 Topics in this article:

-"Philippine Navy Frigate Procurement Update", "philippine new weapons", "philippine frigate acquisition", "philippine navy new ships", "philippine military frigate update", "phils new purchased weapon", "frigates of the philippines", "update for frigate acquisition for Philippines", "update of 2 frigates acquire by philippines", "philippines new frigates", "philippinenavynewaquisitionweapon com", "philippine navy\s new weapon", "Philippine navy defense weapon", "phil navy frigate acquisition update", "which country will built new frigate warship to the philippines"
+"Philippine Navy Frigate Procurement Update", "philippine frigate acquisition", "philippine new weapons", "philippine navy new ships", "philippine military frigate update", "frigates of the philippines", "update of 2 frigates acquire by philippines", "phils new purchased weapon", "philippines new frigates", "philippinenavynewaquisitionweapon com", "philippine navy\s new weapon", "Philippine navy defense weapon", "phil navy frigate acquisition update", "weapons on us navy frigates"